anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 ### Deployment

-There are also a whole class of model tests that are beyond metrics or behavioral testing and focus on the system as a whole.
-Many of them involve testing and benchmarking the [tradeoffs](baselines.md#tradeoffs){:target="_blank"} (ex. latency, compute, etc.) we discussed from the [baselines](baselines.md){:target="_blank"} lesson.
-These tests also need to performed across the different systems (ex. devices) that our model may be on.
-For example, development may happen on a CPU but the deployed model may be loaded on a GPU and there may be incompatible components (ex. reparametrization) that may cause errors.
-As a rule of thumb, we should test with the system specifications that our production environment utilizes.

-!!! note
-    We'll automate tests on different devices in our [CI/CD lesson](cicd.md){:target="_blank"} where we'll use GitHub Actions to spin up our application with Docker Machine on cloud compute instances (we'll also use this for training).

 Once we've tested our model's ability to perform in the production environment (**offline tests**), we can run several types of **online tests** to determine the quality of that performance.
+These test are a mix of system and acceptance tests because we want to see how our system behaves as part of the larger product and to ensure that it meets certain acceptance criteria (ex. latency).

 #### AB tests
 AB tests involve sending production traffic to the different systems that we're evaluating and then using statistical hypothesis testing to decide which system is better.
 There are several common issues with AB testing such as accounting for different sources of bias, such as the novelty effect of showing some users the new system.
 We also need to ensure that the same users continue to interact with the same systems so we can compare the results without contamination.
 In many cases, if we're simply trying to compare the different versions for a certain metric, multi-armed bandits will be a better approach.